brandondjango/MobileTestAutomation/readme.md

 ## Requirements

-At minimum:
+At minimum(what I am using at least):
-* Node - 10.16.0 or greater
+* Node - v18.16.0 or greater
 * Node Package Manager(NPM)
-* Appium - 1.13.0(supports up to iOS 12.3) or greater installed globally
+* Appium - 2.0.0-beta.66 or greater installed globally(I have recently upgraded to this.
+I have some instructions for older versions)
-* Carthage - 0.33.0 install with brew
+* Carthage - 0.39.0 install with brew

 For Android:
 * Android SDK